lauramhope/currency-exchange/README.md

 ## Description

-_This application demonstrates using an API from ExchangeRate to convert an inputted amount in USD to 1 of 10 foreign currencies listed in dropdown box form.
+_This application demonstrates using an API from ExchangeRate to convert an inputted amount in USD to a foreign currency listed in dropdown box form.
 The API returns parsed JSON data to the user with the correct conversion rate._

 ## Setup/Installation Requirements